THIS DATE IN HISTORY: March 24

-Red Wings goalie Normie Smith, who loses 12 pounds of body weight during the game, makes 92 saves.
+Though shots on goal aren't an official NHL statistic, Red Wings goalie Normie Smith, who loses 12 pounds of body weight during the game, reportedly makes 92 saves.

 1953: Red Wings goaltender Terry Sawchuk ties an NHL record with his third straight playoff shutout, a 7-0 win against the Boston Bruins at Olympia Stadium in Game 1 of the Semifinals.
 Ted Lindsay leads the offense with two goals and two assists.

 1957: Gordie Howe is credited with two assists in Detroit's final game of the 1956-57 season, a 4-1 win against the Toronto Maple Leafs at Olympia Stadium.
 Howe finishes with 89 points (44 goals, 45 assists) and wins the Art Ross Trophy for the fifth time.

 1978: Phil Esposito sets an NHL record with his 29th hat trick when his New York Rangers defeat the Washington Capitals 11-4 at Capital Centre in Landover, Maryland.
 Esposito, who also has an assist, passes the mark set by his former linemate, Bobby Hull of the Chicago Blackhawks.